medoidai/skrobot/README.md

 * The provided dataset file path can be either a URL or a disk file path

 * The predictions are stored in a CSV file and also returned as a result

+* The provided estimator needs to be able to predict probabilities through a ``predict_proba`` method

+* The predictions can be generated either for a specific provided threshold or for the 0.5 default one

 #### Hyperparameters Search Cross Validation Task